Krzysztofe/contributions/README.md

 # Contributions

 An commercial application commissioned by a labor union.
 Aplication created after consultations with union activists for the use of the treasurer of a workers' union commission.
-Using the application, the treasurer can record contributions and send SMS messages to commission members who have not paid their contributions.
+Using the application, the treasurer can record contributions and send e-mail messages to commission members who have not paid their contributions.

 1 The user, who serves as the treasurer of the commission, saves list of commission members in the settings panel. </br>